unixorn/tumult.plugin.zsh/README.md

 # Tumult

+## About

+Tumult is an oh-my-zsh compatible plugin that adds a lot of OS X-specific functions and scripts to your environment.

+Tumult will check to see if you're running on OS X and not load itself if you aren't.
+This allows you to use the same plugin list in all your environments without polluting your ZSH with incompatible functions and scripts on non-Mac machines.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*